 The California Department of Insurance (CDI) is required to prepare and deliver to admitted insurers and licensed insurance adjusters an annual notice describing the most significant California laws pertaining to property insurance policies, including those related to a declared state of emergency (California Insurance Code [Cal.
 Ins.
-Code section 14046[a][1]).
-The 2023 annual notice is in a new format and is available in the "Education" section of CDI's Insurance Adjuster Requirements web page.
+Code] section 14046[a][1]).
+The 2024 annual notice is available in the "Education" section of CDI's Insurance Adjuster Requirements web page.
 CDI may also issue interim updates if significant changes to the law occur during the course of this year.
 These updates will also be available on CDI's website.

 Since at least 2007, after major wildfire events, CDI has distributed notices to insurers, agents/brokers, and adjusters regarding significant California laws that pertain to residential property insurance policies.
-These notices focus on wildfire claims and can be found on CDI's Wildfire Resources web page.
+These notices focus on wildfire claims and can be found on CDI's Wildfire Resources webpage.